 California State Route 1 (Pacific Coast Highway)

-Prime and vaunted on at the top of any roadtripper’s bucket list is California’s Highway 1.
-An epic stretch of oceanic vista and Californian beauty, everyone ought to experience the devastating resplendence of State Route 1 at least once in their lifetime.
+Prime and vaunted on at the top of any road-tripper’s bucket list is California’s Highway 1.
+An epic stretch of oceanic vistas and Californian beauty, everyone ought to experience the devastating resplendence of State Route 1 at least once in their lifetime.

-If the full hog from San Diego to Seattle can’t be achieved, catch the highlights along the All-American Central Coast – Malibu, San Simeon, iconic Bixby Canyon and Big Sur, the Big Little Lies strip of Monterey (and, if you’re keen to head a little further, the glorious Golden Gate in San Francisco).
+If the full hog from San Diego to Seattle can’t be achieved, catch the highlights along the All-American Central Coast on one of a number of smaller road trips – Malibu, San Simeon, iconic Bixby Canyon and Big Sur, the Big Little Lies strip of Monterey (and, if you’re keen to head a little further, the glorious Golden Gate in San Francisco).